pdugan20/hikearound-swift-prototype/README.md

 - [ ] Trail photos and galleries
 - [ ] Elevation profile charts

-## Contributing

-This is a prototype project for demonstration purposes.
-Feel free to fork and expand upon it!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author

-Created by Patrick Dugan on 8/28/25